wkhere/stackless/Doc/documenting/style.rst

 wherever possible.
 This particular style guide was selected mostly because it seems reasonable and is easy to get online.

-Topics which are not covered in the Apple's style guide will be discussed in this document.
+Topics which are not covered in Apple's style guide will be discussed in this document.

 All reST files use an indentation of 3 spaces.
 The maximum line length is 80